gaehlerm/SoftwareEngineering/README.md

 Some of the following class names, namely the worker class and the delegating class, are not commonly used.
 I defined them by myself because I believe it is crucial to differentiate between various types of classes based on the number of variables and functions they contain, as well as their complexity.

+Note that all classes explained here, except for the data class, can also be written as functions passing additional variables around.
+Classes tend to grow too much and using only functions forces you to write more cohesive code.
+This is a typical example of where some feature (classes) makes your life easier, but at the same time allows you to write worse code.
+The simple question is now: when should you write a class, or replace it with a set of functions?
+This is a very difficult question to answer.
+My answer is: I don't know.
+I just have a preferance for functions.
+I guess it's a matter of taste.

+The only case I know of where you need a class is when you need a constructor and destructor.
+For example for memory management with `new` and `delete` as done in C++ vectors.

 ### Data Class

-We have already briefly mentioned the data class before.
+We have already briefly mentioned the data class (a.k.a. struct) before.
 It has no member functions, and therefore, all variables are public.
 It wouldn't make sense to have private variables if there are no functions because the variables wouldn't be accessible at all.
-The data class has no functionality by itself, but it is great for storing data.
+The data class has no functionality by itself, other than a constructor.
+But it is great for storing data.
 As mentioned in the previous section, it's like a toolbox, and the variables are the tools inside.
 If a data class has more than about eight variables, it is advisable to split up the data class into sub-classes.
 This enhances the general overview in the toolbox.

 ```py
 from dataclasses import dataclass